d3x41/documentation-dev/md/documentation.md

 It is a complete operating system whose originality is to provide a set of tools dedicated to system administration and covering all the needs for diagnosing and dealing with faults or failures of an installed system and its components.
 The most important system tools are available.

-Since 1.5, Kaisen Linux is a rolling release based on debian testing.
+Since release 1.0 named, Kaisen Linux is a rolling release (continuous update) based on debian testing.

 ## Quick start